Viyom/Implementation-of-PI-controller-in-ns-3/README.md

-#Implementation of PI Controller in ns-3
+# Implementation of PI Controller in ns-3

-Course Code: CS822
+##Course Code: CS822

-Assignment: #FP2   Implementation of PI controller in ns-3
+##Assignment:  #FP2

+###Overview

 PI Controller [1] is an Active Queue Management (AQM) algorithm like RED [2], ARED [3], etc. PIE [4], the latest algorithm, is based on PI.
 PI Controller is already implemented in ns-2 [5].
 This repository contains an implementation of PI controller in ns-3 [6].

-References:
+###Path for PI Controller implementation

+To check the code for implementation of PI Controller, refer to the path given below:

+`src/traffic-control/model/pi-queue-disc.h`

+`src/traffic-control/model/pi-queue-disc.cc`

+###PI Controller TestSuite

+To find the code for TestSuite of PI Controller, refer to the path given below:

+`src/traffic-control/test/pi-queue-disc-test-suite.cc`

+and should be executed as

+`./test.py --suite=pi-queue-disc`

+###References:

 [1]  On designing improved controllers for AQM Routers supporting TCP flows (Link:
 http://ieeexplore.ieee.org/document/916670/)